-It is a common human tendency to re-use passwords across different accounts (e.g. webmail, social networking site, as well as the Saxo Capital Markets account).
+It is a common human tendency to re-use passwords across different accounts (e.g. webmail, social networking site, as well as the Saxo Group account).
 Learn why this is poses a serious threat and how you can make unique and secure passwords… If someone has access to your user account details, they will be able to perform transactions in your name.

-A common tendency is to reuse passwords on different sites in order to minimize the number of passwords that we have to remember.
+A common tendency is to reuse passwords on different sites in order to minimise the number of passwords that we have to remember.
 If you are reusing your SaxoTrader password on less secure sites that are compromised by an attacker, the attacker will be able to gain access to your account and perform transactions in your name.

 - Use different passwords on different sites.